BrendelGroup/BWASP/src/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ##### README
-Sources and installation notes (current as of June 11, 2016)
+Sources and installation notes (current as of Feburary 20, 2018)

 Our recommendation is to install the required programs system-wide.
 Typical would be to run the installation steps as superuser after